tmqf/Token/README.md

 > $ cd app_name
 > $ pc init

-after doing so, download Token.py, go to app_name/app_name.py and replace all code within it with Token.py
+After the commands download Token.py, go to app_name/app_name.py and replace all code within it with Token.py
 ```